gottesmm/swift/docs/SemanticARC.md

 In this case, since a copy_value [take] can only accept an @owned parameter as an argument, a simple use-def type verifier would throw, preventing an improper transfer of ownership.

-### Elimination of Memory Locations from High Level SIL

 ### ARC Verifier

 Once we have endowed use-def edges with ARC semantic properties, we can ensure